Hazardous Waste Transfer Notes (England and Wales)

 Hazardous waste: Waste is generally considered hazardous if it (or the material or substances it contains) are harmful to humans or the environment.
 Examples of hazardous waste include:

-• equipment containing ozone depleting substances, like fridges
+• equipment containing ozone depleting substances, like fridges; and

 Waste transfer note: A waste transfer note (WTN) is a legally required document which must be completed for all transfers of non-hazardous waste to another party.
-The format of a WTN must conform to the requirements laid out in Part 9 of The Waste (England and Wales) Regulations 2011, as amended.
+The format of a WTN must conform to the requirements laid out in Part 9 of The Waste (England and Wales) Regulations 2011.

 Producer: Any person whose activities produce waste.